stenglein-lab/2018_Todos_Santos/exercises/download_exercise.md

  SRR1984309_1.fastq SRR1984309_2.fastq            # input files
 ```

-You will see some output describing a summary of what cutadapt did that should include something like this:
+You will see some output describing a summary of what cutadapt did that should look something like this:

 ```